Skip to main content

 • New Investment Models: Co-investment and vendor-financing structures that share risk while enabling faster delivery of AI-ready and sustainable capacity.

-• Case study: Elea’s Rio AI City, highlighting key enablers of AI-ready cities
+• Case study: Elea’s Rio hub, highlighting the key enablers of AI‑ready infrastructure

 • Power sourcing, subsea connectivity, workforce development, and permitting frameworks.

-• Risks of “hype vs. delivery” and the path to making AI Cities operational.
+• Risks of “hype vs. delivery” and the path to making digital hubs fully operational.

 • Capacity LATAM 2026